ConWee/TextSwitcher/README.md

 		random:false,
 		easing:"easeInOutElastic",
 		direction:"ltr",
-		speed:1000,
+		speed:2000,
 	});

 ## Options

 ### time

-time of the doing animate after each animation
+time of the animate for each animation after each animation.

 Default: `1000`
 ### random

-doing random num from each span length and is random showing text switch
+random showing text switch.

 Default: `false`
 ### easing

-the easing for the text switcher in this plugin you can choose it after load easing js flie
+the easing for the text switcher in this plugin you can choose it after load easing js flie.

 Default: `linear`
 ### direction

-if your website design is left to right you can choose ltr and if is right to left you can choose rtl
+if your website design is left to right you can choose ltr and if is right to left you can choose rtl.

 Default: `ltr`

 ### speed

-Speed of the animation for switch
+Speed of the animation for switch text.
 Default: `400`